 Children typically live with their parents until marriage, at which point the couple moves into separate quarters.
 Among all Malaysia's ethnic groups, the oldest male is typically head of the household.
 Elder family members receive much respect and are a source of advice for younger members.
 Although children traditionally cared for their elderly parents, this tendency appears to be shifting.
-A recent study revealed that less than half of surveyed Malaysians expected to live with their children upon retirement.
+A recent study revealed that less than half of surveyed Malaysians expected to live with their children upon retirement may also include providing financial, educational, and career support to siblings later in life.